gherebenr/Connect4AI/README.md

 # Connect Four AI
-Created AI that can play Connect Four using the alphabeta algorithm and an evaluation function.
+AI which can play Connect Four using the alphabeta algorithm and an evaluation function.

 ### Getting Started
 1) Run: ```javac *.java```.
 This will compile everything.